Chapter 1:

 Launching forward, he tackled the man off his feet and attempted to wrestle the weapon out of his hand.

-A shimmering bolt of blue light seared into the sky from its chamber.
+A shimmering bolt of blue light seared into the sky from its chamber, like lightning, the fractured light refracted through the clouds.

 There.
 I see it.
 The lineup for the shot.
 The break.

-Suddenly, a ring of pale light materialised from thin air, shooting a beam of light.
+One of the cloaked figures lifted their arm, their sleeve flapping in the howling breeze as a ring of pale light materialized from thin air, shooting a beam of ivory blue.

 Where am I?

-The sound of muffled voices and dampened footsteps surrounded Ace.
-He instinctively tried to move but couldn’t feel any of his body.
+Faintly, he could hear muffled voices and dampened footsteps, but as he tried to move, he couldn’t feel any of his body.
 Not his arms, legs, or hands.
 Was this what it felt like to be dead?
 Emptiness.
-Nothingness.
 No kinds of sensations.
 At least the bodily ones.
-Through the nothingness, he was conscious of something.
-An outline?
-A figure?

 With a deafening crash, Ace was violently pulled back to consciousness.

-Coughing, his eyes squinted, attempting to discern the figures in front of him through blurred vision.
+The air carried a quiet tension, and the pungent smell of ash and dust.
+Ace squinted his eyes, attempting to discern the figures in front of him through blurred vision.

 “What do you think you’re doing?
 Do you have any idea who my father i- “

-With a rapid strike, the air was forcefully expelled from his lungs.
+A quick strike, and the air was forcefully expelled from his lungs.
+Ace’s wretched, choking on the air he couldn’t quite grasp.

 “I'll get you sued for thi-”

 “You only speak when you’re told to.”
-A cloaked figure spoke abruptly from behind, pressing cold metal against the back of his skull, causing a humming vibration to carry all the way to his brain.
+The stern voice spoke abruptly from behind, pressing cold metal against the back of his skull.

 “Who do you work for?”